pyvista/pyvista/docs/jupyter/ipygany.rst

 Returning Scenes
 ~~~~~~~~~~~~~~~~
-Show several widgets similtaniously using
+Show several widgets simultaneously using
 ``ipywidgets.TwoByTwoLayout``.
 This is similar to the
 :ref:`ref_parametric_example`, except with interactive widgets.